Tailor-made Luxury Holidays

 Wildlife & Game

 From the intense volume of wildlife in the Luangwa Valley, the vast open spaces of the Liuwa Plain, incredible activities of the Lower Zambezi, hot air ballooning over Kafue and the majesty of the Victoria Falls, an itinerary in Zambia can tick any number of boxes.
 Throughout the country, carefully managed national parks and important conservation initiatives mean Zambia is quite rightly associated with incredible wildlife experiences.
-If you want to explore real Africa, off the charts, removed from wifi and close to nature then Zambia could be perfect for you.
+If you want to explore real Africa, removed from wifi, and close to nature then Zambia could be perfect for you.

 We love the seasonality of Zambia, that it is so affected by the climate and how that preserves the country’s true wildernesses.
 Safari season runs from May (give or take) through to November when the heat can be oppressive and the storms occasionally spectacular.
 Over those wet months many of the national parks go 100% back to nature.
 No access, no tourists - just wild Africa.